kawsheh/HybridBody/docs/Day2.md

 - Sona (Marien's AI Hearing Aids)

 ## Themes
-- Conversation with Neighbors for buiding each characters
+- Conversation with Neighbors for buiding each characters (diverse perspectives on solar flares)
 - Get to know about a upcoming Solar flare
 - Rent a bio tech device